 The total score ranges from 0 to 60

-This image shows a horizontal scale divided into four ranges: Normal (0-6), Mild (7-19), Moderate (20-34), and Severe (35-60).
+A horizontal scale divided into four ranges: Normal (0-6), Mild (7-19), Moderate (20-34), and Severe (35-60).

 DSM=Diagnostic and Statistical Manual of Mental Disorders; MADRS=Montgomery-Åsberg Depression Rating Scale; MDD=major depressive disorder; SNRI=serotonin-norepinephrine reuptake inhibitor; SSRI=selective serotonin reuptake inhibitor.